edgedb/edgedb-js/packages/auth-express/readme.md

 ### `ExpressAuth`

 - `isPasswordResetTokenValid(resetToken: string)`: Checks if the provided password reset token is valid.
-- `getOAuthUrl(providerName: BuiltinOAuthProviderNames)`: Returns the OAuth URL for the specified provider.
 - `getBuiltinUIUrl()`: Returns the URL for the built-in UI.
 - `getBuiltinUISignUpUrl()`: Returns the URL for the built-in UI sign up page.
 - `getSession(req: ExpressRequest)`: Returns the session for the specified request.